How Much Does Chimney Lead Flashing Cost?

 - Cracks in the Chimney Crown: It's a good idea to investigate your chimney crown at least two times a year to catch any possible harm early on

-Q: Should a chimney have flashed on it?
+Q: Should a chimney have flashing on it?

 A: You may well not think chimney flashing is necessary, but it is an essential part of any chimney construction.